 Step Four.
-If there is still no response from the homeowner or resolution to the infraction, then the matter is turned over to the Board for further action.
+If there is still no response from the homeowner or resolution to the infraction, the matter is turned over to the Board for further action.
 Legal action will be taken if deemed appropriate based on the infraction, homeowner situation, and out of pocket expense to the Association.
 All legal costs will be billed to the homeowner.

-Facility Access.
-After the first violation, access cards can be deactivated until the homeowner contacts Brighton and has taken care of the violation.
-A second violation can constitute access cards being de-activated for one (1) month, and if a third violation occurs access cards may be deactivated for the remainder of the year.
+Key Cards.
+After the first violation, key cards can be deactivated until the homeowner contacts Brighton and has taken care of the violation.
+A second violation can constitute access cards being de-activated for one (1) month no matter when the violation is remedied, and if a third violation occurs access cards may be deactivated for the remainder of the year.